top of page

 About Laurice

-Laurice graduated from St. Bonaventure University with a Bachelor of Sociology.
-She spent her early career in social work, then as a massage therapist, jewelry designer, art teacher, and finally an office manager for her husband’s landscape design firm in NYC.
+Laurice graduated from St. Bonaventure University with a bachelor's degree in Sociology.
+She spent her early career in social work, then worked as a massage therapist, jewelry designer, art teacher, and finally as an office manager for her husband’s landscape design firm.

-Outside of work you can find Laurice parenting two wild and amazing teenagers, meditating, hiking, biking, going to concerts, experimenting with new recipes, and dreaming about travelling the globe.
-Laurice lives in Montclair, NJ, with her husband, kids, dog, and tripod kitty.
+Outside of work, you can find Laurice parenting two wild and amazing teenagers, meditating, hiking, biking, going to concerts, experimenting with new recipes, and dreaming about traveling the globe.
+Laurice lives in Montclair, NJ, with her husband, two teens, dog, and tripod kitty.

 Laurice Carbonell